 Branch of Service: Army

-Army Staff Sergeant Jonathan K. Dozier, age 30, was assigned to the 3rd Squadron, 2nd Stryker Cavalry Regiment, 1st Armored Division, Vilseck, Germany.
+Army Staff Sergeant Jonathan K. Dozier, 30, of Chesapeake, Va., was assigned to the 3rd Squadron, 2nd Stryker Cavalry Regiment, 1st Armored Division, Vilseck, Germany.
 He was working with the Multi-National Division – North, which was headquartered in Tikrit, about 80 north of Baghdad.
-On January 9, 2008 SSG Dozier was among six soldiers killed when an improvised explosive device was detonated in the house they were searching during combat operations.
+On January 9, 2008, SSG Dozier was among six soldiers killed when an improvised explosive device was detonated in the house they were searching during combat operations.
 An incident in which a building is booby-trapped is described by the Army as a “house borne improvised explosive device” or HBIED.